BinhuiXie/BinhuiXie/README.md

 ### Hi there 👋

 I am a researcher in computer vision and machine learning.
-I am interested in *transfer and data-efficient learning*.
+My current interests are in *transfer learning* and *data-efficient learning* (particularly domain adaptation, active learning) and *self-supervised learning* across visual tasks and domains.

 See my [HomePage](https://binhuixie.github.io/) or [Google Scholar](https://scholar.google.com/citations?user=cbVMMCwAAAAJ) for more about me and my research. :)

 <!--
 **BinhuiXie/BinhuiXie** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.